Defence industry of India: Make in India

-The Modi government in its first year cleared 39 capital procurement proposals, of which 32 proposals worth ₹88900 crore (or 96% of value of total proposals) were categorized as Buy (Indian) and Buy and Make (Indian)—the top two prioritized domestic industry-centric procurement categories as per the defence procurement procedure (DPP).

-The government's policies to encourage domestic manufacturing and export of defence equipment under Prime Minister Narendra Modi's flagship scheme Make in India in Defence.
-It has already resulted in substantial growth of defence export from the country as it jumped by 700% in just two years, from $213 million in FY 2016–17 to $1.5 billion in FY 2018–19.
-Encouraged by this, the government set a target of achieving defence export worth ₹35,000 crore ($4.87 billion) in next four years.
+The Modi government in its first year cleared 39 capital procurement proposals, of which 32 proposals worth ₹88900 crore (or 96% of the value of total proposals) were categorized as Buy (Indian) and Buy and Make (India)—the top two prioritized domestic industry-centric procurement categories as per the defense procurement procedure (DPP).
+Under Prime Minister Narendra Modi's flagship scheme, "Make in India in Defence," the government's policies encourage domestic manufacturing and the export of defense equipment.
+It has already resulted in substantial growth of defence exports from the country as it jumped by 700% in just two years, from $213 million in FY 2016–17 to $1.5 billion in FY 2018–19.
+Encouraged by this scheme, the government set a target of achieving defence exports worth ₹35,000 crore ($4.87 billion) in the next four years.
+Under "Make in India" initiative, the Indian government is also focusing upon indigenous defence communication systems.
+A private-academia collaboration between CST Advanced Systems Pvt Ltd and IIT Jammu has developed anti-GPS jamming and identification friend or foe (IFF) devices to address critical challenges faced by the armed forces.

 In July 2015, the defence ministry eased export regulations and stopped demanding multiple assurances on end-use from foreign governments even for sale of components by Indian entities.
 Some critics say that instead of encouraging the manufacturing of equipment in India, the Modi government has given financial powers to the Armed forces to purchase equipment up to ₹500 crores without the consultation of the Ministry.
-This will further increase the types of weapons, their spares and components, cost of maintainability which will result in non-compatibility and standardisation problems in near future.
+This will further increase the types of weapons, their spares and components, cost of maintainability which will result in non-compatibility and standardisation problems in the near future.

+India's defence output value increased to roughly ₹1.27 lakh crore in FY 2023–24, from ₹1,08,684 crore in FY 2022–23, marking the country's highest-ever rise.
+The value of defence output has climbed by more than 60% during FY 2019–20.
+According to the Ministry of Defence, of the overall value of output in FY 2023–2024, PSUs contributed around 79.2%, while the private sector provided 20.8%.
+In FY 2023–24, defence exports reached a record high of ₹21,083 crore, up 32.5% from the previous fiscal year when they were ₹15,920 crores.
+The value of Indian defence production is expected to exceed ₹1.60 lakh crore between 2025 and 2026, and the Indian government is targeting the domestic manufacturing of defence equipment valued at ₹3 lakh crore.